-Brick flooring has been used for centuries and often used in the UK for a hard-wearing floor with a rustic floor.
+Brick flooring has been used for centuries and is often used in the UK for a hard-wearing floor with a rustic floor.
 However, with bricks usually being quite thick, customers often turn to brick tiles.
-In this article we go over a more and more popular type of brick – thin brick flooring.
+In this article, we go over a more and more popular type of brick–thin brick flooring.

 Below I go over some different thin brick flooring ideas that might give inspiration.

 The bricks we supply and in the pictures below are authentic reclaimed bricks.
 It is possible to source engineered new brick tiles, however, these are often much more polished, refined and don’t provide the same aesthetic as reclaimed Klinker bricks.
 We have been supplying reclaimed brick tile for over 20 years now and these are just some of the floors we have supplied.

 1. CLOSE UP OF HERRINGBONE THIN BRICK FLOOR